-We record shipping and handling charges billed to our customers as product revenue and the related expense as cost of products.
+We record shipping and handling charges billed to our customers as product revenue and the related expense as cost of products sold.

+Service Revenues.
 Service revenues represent microbiome laboratory testing and analytical services.
-We recognize revenues and satisfy our performance obligation for services rendered when the testing is complete and the associated results are reported.
+We recognize revenues when we satisfy our performance obligation for services rendered.

-In arrangements involving more than one performance obligation, which largely applies to our service revenue stream, each required performance obligation is evaluated to determine whether it qualifies as a distinct performance obligation based on whether (i) the customer can benefit from the good or service either on its own or together with other resources that are readily available and (ii) the good or services is separately identifiable from other promises in the contract.
-The consideration under the arrangement is then allocated to each separate distinct performance obligation based on their respective relative standalone selling price.
-The estimated selling price of each deliverable reflects our best estimate of what the selling price would be if the deliverable was regularly sold by us on a stand-alone basis or using an observable cost plus margin approach if selling price on a stand-alone basis is not available.
+Arrangements with multiple-performance obligations.
+In arrangements involving more than one performance obligation, which largely applies to our service revenue stream, each required performance obligation is evaluated to determine whether it qualifies as a distinct performance obligation based on whether (i) the customer can benefit from the good or service either on its own or together with other resources that are readily available and (ii) the good or service is separately identifiable from other promises in the contract.
+The consideration under the arrangement is then allocated to each separate distinct performance obligation based on each respective relative stand-alone selling price.
+The estimated selling price of each deliverable is determined using an observable cost plus margin approach.
 The consideration allocated to each distinct performance obligation is recognized as revenue when control is transferred for the related goods or services or when the performance obligation has been satisfied.

+Other revenues.
 Other revenues consist primarily of royalty income, funding of research and development efforts and cost reimbursements under a charitable support agreement.
 Royalties from licensees are based on third-party sales of licensed products and are recorded when the related third-party product sale occurs.
 Funding and charitable support reimbursements are recorded as the activities are being performed in accordance with the respective agreements.

+Deferred Revenue.
 We record deferred revenue when funds are received prior to the recognition of the associated revenue.
-Deferred revenue as of December 31, 2019 and 2018 includes customer prepayments of \$1,904 and \$2,057, respectively.
-Deferred revenue as of December 31, 2019 and 2018 also included \$1,809 and \$1,464, respectively, associated with a long-term contract that has variable pricing based on volume.
-The average price over the life of contract was determined and revenue is recognized at that rate when the product is delivered to the customer.
+Deferred revenue as of December 31, 2020 and 2019 included customer prepayments of \$3.2 million and \$1.9 million, respectively.
+Deferred revenue as of December 31, 2020 and 2019 also included \$1.6 million and \$1.8 million, respectively, associated with a long-term contract that has variable pricing based on volume.
+The average price over the life of contract was determined based on the expected revenues and revenue is recognized at that rate when the product is delivered to the customer.

+Financing and Payment.
 Our payment terms vary by the type and location of our customer and products or services offered.
 Payment terms differ by jurisdiction and customer but payment is generally required in a term ranging from 30 to 120 days from date of shipment or satisfaction of the performance obligation.
 For certain products or services and customer types, we may require payment before the products are delivered or services are rendered to the customer.

+Practical expedients and exemptions.
 Taxes assessed by governmental authorities, such as sales or value-added taxes, are excluded from product revenues.

 Sales commissions are expensed when incurred if the amortization period is one year or less.
 These costs are recorded in sales and marketing expense in the consolidated statements of operations.
-If the amortization period exceeds one year, we defer the cost of the commission and expense it over the life of the related sales contract.
+If the amortization period exceeds one year, we defer the cost of the commission and expense over the life of the related sales contract.